Former Major League Baseball Pitcher & Gold Medal Winner in the 1988 Olympics

 Chris Gardner resides in Chicago.

-Named “One of the Most Interesting People in LA” by the LAWeekly, Dan Goods is passionate about creating moments in people’s lives where they are reminded of the gift and privilege of being alive.
+Dan Goods was named “One of the Most Interesting People in LA” by LAWeekly, and he is passionate about inspiring and creating moments in people’s lives -- where they are reminded of the gift and privilege of being alive.

 As the “Visual Strategist” for NASA’s Jet Propulsion Laboratory (JPL), Dan has created installations about finding planets around other stars, including one where he drilled a hole into a grain of sand.